Jess-pm/machine-learning/brain scan machine learning/README.md

 - Test accuracy: 1.0000
 - Test loss: 0.0708
 - Note: accuracy based on small test sample and should be interpreted as proof-of-concept, not clinical reliability.

-## 🎯 Product Thinking & Tradeoffs
-- Model simplicity: used shallow CNN to ensure speed and explainability
-- Business value: demonstrates feasibility of using off-the-shelf tools (Gradio, TensorFlow) to rapidly prototype health tech applications.
-- Scalability: easily extendable to more data or a transfer learning backbone like MobileNetV2 for higher accuracy and generalizability.

 ## 📌 Limitations
 - Small dataset (253 images) limits generalizability